RocketDerp/April14_2025/Important/Technology/Always_Public_Sensor_Data_Broadcast.md

 Even a backup / emergency -use device (thaht fire departments / fire trucks could have / or cell towers have) could provide this function if the permanent source is destroyed.

+# Objectives: cost

+Leverage existing smartphone / hobby hardware protocols like WiFi that can be leveraged quickly and flexibly with many software apps to monitor and let user decide how to mind the signals.